PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   - [ ] Merge stable back into main.
 Do this on your machine, not via a gitlab merge request (which will make an extra commit leading to out-of-sync main and stable).
 To check if main and stable are merged correctly, go to the [repository graph](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/network/main?ref_type=heads) and check if main and stable are pointing to the same commit.
 See the screenshot below.
 (If you already merged the updated dependencies to main, main will be ahead of stable)

   ![image](/uploads/478c467465270fe24b4e3ec6ee32cc3b/image.png)
+  - [ ] Merge the branch with the updated dependencies to main.
+We do this now because otherwise the main and stable will not point to the same commit as shown in the repository graph.
   - [ ] Reset the [feature flags](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/blob/main/hub-client/src/store/settings.ts#L75) so the proper flags are enabled for the main branch.
   - [ ] Check this list and cleanup items with due date passed, and add due dates to items that are not in active development anymore.